-Bobo Stenson isn’t a household name among jazz pianists such as Brubeck, Jarrett, or Jamal, but he is up there at the top among piano jazz aficionados.
-He cut his teeth as a kid in his native Sweden, playing with Sonny Rollins, Stan Getz, Gary Burton and Don Cherry.
+“Bobo” Stenson isn’t a household name among jazz pianists the likes of Dave Brubeck, Keith Jarrett, or Ahmad Jamal, but he ranks up there right at the top among jazz piano aficionados.
+He cut his teeth as a kid in his native Sweden, playing alongside Sonny Rollins, Stan Getz, Gary Burton, and Don Cherry.

-Later the redoubtable sufi mystic reedman Charles Lloyd chose him for his quartet, following earlier pianistic DNA of Jarrett, Michel Petrucciani, and other wizards.
+Later, the redoubtable sufi mystic reedman Charles Lloyd also chose him for his quartet, following the earlier pianistic DNA of Jarrett, Michel Petrucciani, and other keyboard wizards.

-and a stunning version of the moving Mercedes Sosa classic “Alfonsina y el Mar”, also from 2009: sorry about the ad preceding it…
+A stunning version of the moving Mercedes Sosa classic “Alfonsina y el Mar,” also from 2009.